 - Friendly Name: enter a descriptive nickname for the VPN. - Server Address: set to the VPN Gateway IP Address (IP address or FQDN) - Server ID: the IP address, hostname, domain name, or fully qualified domain name that the VPN server will use to identify itself to the gateway while negotiating the VPN tunnel.
 The value should be provided by the VPN server administrator.
 If left blank, the gateway will assume that the IP address of the server (set in Server Address) is the same as the Server ID. - Remote Network: - Remote Subnets: set to the destination IP network and destination IP network mask in CIDR notation. - Allow Management Tunnel Bypass: set to enabled.
-Sierra Wireless strongly recommends this field be enabled.
-Although it necessitates planning for the management tunnel UDP connection through to the oMM, the benefit is that it allows for an independent means of access to the oMG from the oMM for remote configuration and troubleshooting. - IPSec Full Tunnel Address Exemptions: traffic generated on the oMG to the IP addresses (or FQDN's) defined in this list will not be sent through the IPsec VPN tunnel (where the list is included). - Local Termination: options are Network and Host.
-Network is used when the termination is a network.
-Host is used for host to LAN configuration.
+In Motion strongly recommends this field be enabled.
+Although it necessitates planning for the management tunnel UDP connection through to the oMM, the benefit is that it allows for an independent means of access to the oMG from the oMM for remote configuration and troubleshooting. - IPSec Full Tunnel Address Exemptions: traffic generated on the oMG to the IP addresses (or FQDN's) defined in this list will not be sent through the IPsec VPN tunnel (where the list is included).